fisnikhz/PVDH_GR_13/README.md

 ## Project Overview

-This repository contains a comprehensive **data preparation** project focused on the **Chicago Crime Dataset** (2001-2025).
-The project demonstrates advanced data science techniques including data cleaning, feature engineering, aggregation, sampling, scaling, and dimensionality reduction.
+This repository implements a comprehensive data preparation pipeline for the **Chicago Crimes from 2001 to Present Dataset**.
+The project demonstrates advanced data science techniques including cleaning, feature engineering, aggregation, sampling, scaling, and dimensionality reduction to transform raw historical data into analysis-ready formats.

 ### Project Goals
 - Implement end-to-end data preprocessing pipelines